 When Your Child Has a Fracture: Treatment with External Fixation

-When your child’s bone is fractured (broken), the broken ends of the bone must be held together so the bone can heal.
+When your child’s bone is broken (fractured), the broken ends of the bone must be held together so the bone can heal.
 External fixation is a method of holding a fractured bone securely in place.
-It is not often needed for broken bones in children, but it might be needed for more severe breaks that are hard to treat with other methods.
+It is not often needed for broken bones in children.
+But it might be needed for more severe breaks that are hard to treat with other methods.
 External fixation is put into place during surgery.
-An orthopaedic surgeon (a surgeon who specializes in bone and joint problems) will perform the procedure.
+An orthopedic surgeon (a surgeon who specializes in bone and joint problems) will perform the procedure.
 The surgeon can discuss the procedure with you and answer your questions.

 What is external fixation?